Our still wine range is distinguished by four classifications – ‘Village’, ‘Bench Blends’, ‘Grounds’ and ‘Great Terraced Vineyard Grenache’.

-Our ‘Village’ range celebrates the revitalisation of the Seppeltsfield estate as a vibrant community of artisans – a modern day village – and is the foundation of our portfolio.
-The wine expressions within include classic Barossa varieties, to more emerging and exotic offerings.
-Our winemakers place particular specialisation in the reimagining of traditional ‘fortified’ red varieties – many central to the Barossa’s early emergence as grape growing region – now crafted into bright, modern wines of purity and elegance.
+Our ‘Village’ range celebrates the revitalisation of the Seppeltsfield estate as a vibrant community of artisans – a modern day village – and is the foundation range in our portfolio.
+The wine expressions within include classic Barossa varieties, to more alternative offerings.
+Our winemaking team aspire to translate the character of the vineyards and each season – into the wines themselves.
+The Village range showcases bright, modern wines of purity and elegance, to enjoy now.

 Our ‘Grounds’ releases are a study of the Barossa’s regional hero – Shiraz.
 Grown on single vineyard sites across the patchwork of the Barossa, our releases look to express the differences in terroirs of where our fruit is farmed.